Questions about editing and proofreading

 I already pay a design agency, so why do I need an editor too?

-Graphic designers make your work look great, but they’re paid to arrange the text you give them, not to edit or correct it.
+Graphic designers make your work look great, but they’re paid to design a look and then arrange the text you give them, not to edit or correct it.
 They sometimes pick up obvious errors, but that’s not their job.
 It’s like expecting the plumber to notice if your electrical wiring is faulty.
 Do your homework on who is the best professional to help you with each step of the publishing process and then outsource what you can.
 Getting personal recommendations from others can be a good start.